 - Camila Thorndike, Director, Co-Founder of Our Climate & D.C.
 Policy Director for the Chesapeake Climate Action Network

 - Michelle Romero, Deputy Director, Green For All

 - Mo McBroom, Director of Government Relations, Nature Conservancy and Advocate for WA State I-1631 Ballot Initiative

 4:50 – 5:30 pm: Mobilizing to Support a Price on Carbon

 Enacting a price on carbon will take a broad coalition of interests.
 Conservatives and progressives need to work together and be willing to compromise.
 The business community has a critical role to play, as do millennials and environmental and social justice organizations.
 Success will most likely necessitate not having the "perfect be the enemy of the good."
 Our panel offers insights into theories of change, successful organizing approaches and opportunities for collaboration.

 - David Levine, CEO, American Sustainable Business Council

 - Harold Hedelman, Founder & Director of Engagement, Business Climate Leaders

 - Kiera O'Brien, Vice President, Students for Carbon Dividends

-- Michael Green, Executive Director, Climate Action Business Association - Moderator
+- Michael Green, Executive Director, Climate XChange - Moderator

 5:30 – 7:00 pm: Reception with hors d'oeuvres and open bar